 Current Owner: Sears Wullschleger | Homeport: Newport, RI

-Nefertiti joined the 12 Meter Yacht Charters fleet
+Nefertiti was purchased by Jack Klinck and joined the 12 Meter Yacht Charters fleet

 Purchased by George Hill and Herb Marshall of America’s Cup Charters she returned to her homeport of Newport, RI.
 Since 1998 she has been owned by Sears Wullschleger, Nefertiti Charters LLC.